Seems like the bureaucracy runs the show

 My plan, my vision for the community-owned Adams Street property opens up a wide range of issues, forward-looking possibilities for the community to connect to, and being motivated to be part of the solution, generating the future.

 Connecting Main Street to Adams with the “Yellow Brick Road.”
-Creating another dimension to our town, expending our horizon.
+Creating another dimension to our town, expanding our horizon.

 Imagine.